 Thirdly, research universities want to strengthen their international positioning.
 It is vital for Dutch higher education and the Dutch economy that the research universities are clearly visible on the international playing field.
 This requires for instance that knowledge institutes are a standard component of large economic missions and that we realise unified branding.

 Finally, it is important to realise a better balance in mobility.
-While research universities have succesfully raised the level of outgoing credit mobility (and will continue to do so), the Dutch government needs to take several actions to increase the relatively low level of outgoing diploma mobility.
+While research universities have succesfully raised the level of outgoing credit mobility (and will continue to do so), the Dutch government needs to take action to increase the relatively low level of outgoing diploma mobility.
 Moreover, it is necessary to pay more attention to specific groups of students, such as first-generation students, for whom a period abroad is less self-evident.